adaptive-intelligent-robotics/HTE/README.md

 7. Among the compiled programs, we have :
     - `hbr_training`: This trains and saves Hierarchical Behavioural Repertoires on the Hexapod Omnidirectional Task as noted in the paper.
 To define the target folder for the results, define the argument `-d` with the path.
     - `hte` : This runs the HTE version.
-The archives (called `gen` files) that will be created bys the `hbr_training` should be put into the directory `hte/resources/hbr_repertoires/hbr_repertoire`.
+The archives (called `gen` files) that will be created bys the `hbr_training` should be put into the directory `exp/resources/hbr_repertoires/hbr_repertoire`.
 This includes the binary files of each layer (`gen` file) as well as the repertoire content `archive_x.dat` of the **last** layer where `x` is the number of iterations you have used. **NOTE** Rename the binary files of each layer by appending the suffix of the layer : `gen_l1`,`gen_l2` and `gen_l3` .
 We have included the original trained repertoires as `.zip` files which have been used in the paper and put them into the [resources folder](resources/):
         - [aprol_repertoires](resources/aprol_repertoires/)
         - [flat_repertoires](resources/flat_repertoires/) (both 2D and 8D)
         - [hbr_repertoires ](resources/hbr_repertoires)
-    In the [singularity definition](singularity/singularity.def) we unzip the files and put it into the right folders.
+    In the [singularity definition](singularity/singularity.def) we unzip the files and put it into the correct folders.
 You don't have to do anything if you have already started the container as noted in step 3.
     - `hte_graphic` : Same as the previous algorithm but with a graphical interface.
 However you will have to export a DISPLAY variable to match the visual server you have on your machine.
     - `low_dim_graphic` : This runs the classical RTE version with a 2D archive.
 The archives for this version are located in [flat_2D_repertoires](resources/flat_repertoires/flat_2D_repertoire.zip).
     - `high_dim_graphic` : This runs the classical RTE version with a 8D archive.
 The archives for this version are located in [flat_8D_repertoires](resources/flat_repertoires/flat_8D_repertoire.zip).

     They can then be executed by running the command (for example):
     ```
-    build/exp/hte/hte
+    build/exp/HTE/hte -r 1 -l 0 2>/dev/null
     ```

     **NOTE**